ArtRegistryConsortium/arc-creator-core-solidity/README.md

    const artistAddress = await artContract.getArtistAddress();
    ```

-   > Note: Artist names can only be updated by Full Admins or Legacy Protectors, not by the artists themselves.
+   > Note: Artist names can only be updated by Full Admins, not by the artists themselves or Legacy Protectors.

 3. **Set royalties** (only available to Contract Owner, Full Admin, and Legacy Protector):
    ```javascript